Learn how to bake healthy, low carb almond flour blueberry muffins with this delicious recipe that’s perfect for a wholesome breakfast or snack.

 - Beat the eggs in a medium sized bowl using either a whisk or a hand mixer.

-- Add the monk fruit sweetener, unsweetened almond milk, vanilla extract, melted coconut oil, baking soda and baking powder.
+- Add the monk fruit sweetener, almond and coconut flour, unsweetened almond milk, vanilla extract, melted coconut oil, baking soda and baking powder.
 Stir the ingredients together just until they are moistened.
 Do not overmix.

 - Fold 3/4 cup of the blueberries into the muffin batter.
 Stir gently to incorporate the blueberries into the batter.